License GuideSOC 13-2011

 Read more

-Practicing as a certified public accountant without an active license violates state law.
-Violators face civil fines and must surrender any income earned through unlicensed work.
-Some states impose criminal penalties for repeat offenses, including jail time.
-The specific consequences vary by state and the severity of the violation.
+Practicing as a certified public accountant without an active license violates state law everywhere.
+Violators face civil fines and must return any income earned from unlicensed work.
+States impose criminal penalties for repeat offenses, which can include jail time.
+The specific consequences vary by state and depend on the number of prior violations.

 Career Outlook